rajivgangadharan/ai-for-field-engineers/solution-architecture.md

     LLM -->|Generate structured response with citations| RESPONSE["Final Response with Sources"];
     RESPONSE -->|Return answer with links & references| USR["User"];
 ```
-This response can then be enriched or formatted in a way so as to make it more
+This response can then be enriched or formatted in a way to make it more
 useful for the user

-1. Summarization - The response then can then be sent to another model like
+1. Summarization - The response can then be sent to another model like
-   _Pegassus_  which can then provide very good summarization.
+   _Pegassus_  which can then provide a very good summarization.
 In our case, this
    can be used to condense large documents to provide what is required and
-   necessarity for our service engineers
+   necessary for our service engineers

 2. Citation - The easiest way to do this is to capture the metadata and
    then use the metadata for citations.
 Advanced citation extractions can also be